Riverscapes/pyBRAT/docs/BRAT Help/known-bugs.md

 ### Optional Information:

-- If you don't wan't to provide a link to the complete copy of the BRAT project, just sharing a copy of the `*project.rs.xml` project file and changing the file extension to text and uploading it to your post can help a lot
+- If you do not want to provide a link to the complete copy of the BRAT project, just sharing a copy of the `*project.rs.xml` project file and changing the file extension to text and uploading it to your post can help a lot
-- Record a video of what is going wrong (we recommend [FastStone Capture](http://etal.joewheaton.org/faststone-capture.html), post it to YouTube or Vimeo, and share the link (DO NOT SEND VIDEOS as attachments!
-No one wants to download your video, just stream it).
-Videos can be really helpful for helping us understand what you're doing and what is going wrong.
+- Record a video of what is going wrong (we recommend [FastStone Capture](http://etal.joewheaton.org/faststone-capture.html), post it to YouTube or Vimeo, and share the link (DO NOT SEND VIDEOS as attachments! just stream it).
+Videos can be really helpful for understanding what you are doing and what is going wrong.

 ------
 <div align="center">